JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ![43](/assets/images/Android/Allsafe/43.png)

-Finally, when you click `LOAD USER DATA` it deseralize the `User` object and checks if the role is set to `ROLE_EDITOR` or not.
+Finally, when you click `LOAD USER DATA` it deserializes the `User` object and checks if the role is set to `ROLE_EDITOR` or not.

 ![44](/assets/images/Android/Allsafe/44.png)

-The app doesn't check for any thing else and doesn't check the integrity of the serialized object so we can just modify the stored serialized object and replace it with the original one.
+The app doesn't check for anything else and doesn't check the integrity of the serialized object so we can just modify the stored serialized object and replace it with the original one.

 Normally I'd use [SerialTweaker](https://github.com/redtimmy/SerialTweaker){:target="_blank"} from redtimmy but for this small object, I can just use a basic Hex editor to do the job.